 Definition of iso-raise

-A iso-raise is when one raise preflop (re-roll preflop) after 1 or more limpers.
-A limper is when a player simply pays the big blind preflop rather than raising as most players do.
-So, if the player in the UTG position pays his blind, that a player with a cutoff also goes for an limp, the player on the button can iso-raise the players.
-It is called iso-raise because its purpose is to isolate itself with a player and not to play a multiway hand.
-The iso-raise will also be bigger than a standard raise.
+An iso-raise is when you raise preflop (preflop raise) after 1 or more limpers.
+A limper is a player who simply pays the big blind preflop rather than raising as most players do.
+So, if the player in the UTG position pays his blind, and a player in the cutoff also limps in, the player on the button can iso-raise the players.
+This is called an iso-raise because its purpose is to isolate with one player and not to play a multiway hand.
+The iso-raise will also be larger than a standard raise.

-If you're the type to raise preflop to 3bb, your iso-raise might be 3bb + 1bb by limpeur.
-In other words, to use our example above, 2 players have limped, so if the button makes a iso-raise, it will make 3bb + 2bb so it will raise to 5 big blind.
-It could have made it bigger if it was out of position.
-The advantage of the iso-raise is that it will clean up the number of players present at the flop.
+If you are the type to raise preflop to 3bb, your iso-raise might be 3bb + 1bb per slider.
+In other words, to use our example above, 2 players have limped so if the button makes an iso-raise, he will make it 3bb + 2bb so he will raise to 5 big blind.
+He could have made it bigger if he was out of position.
+The advantage of the iso-raise is that it will clean up the number of players on the flop.
 The more players in the hand, the lower our equity will be.
-By doing a iso-raise (bigger than a classic raise), either everyone goes down and wins the blinds, or we find ourselves (most of the time) in a one-on-one position with the initiative (advantageous position).
+By making an iso-raise (bigger than a standard raise), either everyone folds and you win the blinds, or you end up (most of the time) heads-up in position with the initiative (advantageous position).